Nuala Ní Dhomhnaill: Biography

+She played a minor role as the Irish oral examiner in the 1997 film, How to Cheat in the Leaving Certificate.

-Dedicated to the Irish language, she writes poetry exclusively in Irish and is quoted as saying ‘Irish is a language of beauty, historical significance, ancient roots and an immense propensity for poetic expression through its everyday use’.
+She writes poetry exclusively in Irish and is quoted as saying that the "Irish is a language of beauty, historical significance, ancient roots and an immense propensity for poetic expression through its everyday use".
 Ní Dhomhnaill also speaks English, Turkish, French, German and Dutch fluently.

-Ní Dhomhnaill's writings focus on the rich traditions and heritage of Ireland and draw upon themes of ancient Irish folklore and mythology combined with contemporary themes of femininity, sexuality and culture.
-Her myth poems express an alternative reality and she speaks of her reasons for writing about myths as those that are an integral part of the Irish language and Irish culture.
-‘Myth is a basic, fundamental structuring of our reality, a narrative that we place on the chaos of sensation to make sense of our lives’.
+Ní Dhomhnaill's writings focus on the rich oral tradition and heritage of Ireland and particularly draw upon ancient stories from Irish folklore and Irish mythology, in combination with contemporary themes of feminism, sexuality, and culture.
+Her mythopoeia poetry expresses an alternative reality and she often speaks about her reasons for both retelling and reimagining myths that are an integral part of Irish literature and Irish culture.
+Ní Dhomhnaill has stated that "Myth is a basic, fundamental structuring of our reality, a narrative that we place on the chaos of sensation to make sense of our lives".

 Personal life

 Ní Dhomhnaill's husband died in 2013.
-She currently lives near Dublin with two of her children and is a regular broadcaster on Irish radio and television.
+She lives near Dublin and is a regular broadcaster on Irish radio and television.